-The programme of business administration continues to improve the quality of education and to monitor it in various ways.
+The programme of Master of Business Administration continues to improve the quality of education and to monitor it in various ways.
 Within the framework of EQUIS, a number of objectives have been formulated at faculty level (see above).
-These objectives have been translated by the Permanent Educational Committees (PEC) of the business administration programme into the following generic actions
+These objectives have been translated by the Permanent Educational Committees (PEC) of the Master of Business Administration programme into the following generic actions

-- In line with the Faculty's policy plan, the programme aims to further strengthen the already strongly developed learning line about professional skills and employability. - The programme aims to further expand the focus on sustainability and internationalization.
+- In line with the Faculty's policy plan, the programme aims to further strengthen the already strongly developed learning line about professional skills and employability. - The programme aims to further expand the focus on sustainability and internationalization. - We want to further strengthen the role of student representatives, in particular that of international students, in operations of the Programme Committee.
+We want to increase their involvement in decision-making and pay more attention to feedback to the students (representatives).